htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     during the previous negotiation cycle.
 When ``True``, the ClassAd from the *condor_collector* does replace the stashed one.
-When not defined, the default value is to replace the stashed ClassAd if the stashed ClassAd’s sequence number is older than its potential replacement.
+When not defined, the default value is to replace the stashed ClassAd if the stashed ClassAd's sequence number is older than its potential replacement.

 ``NEGOTIATOR_UPDATE_AFTER_CYCLE`` :index:`NEGOTIATOR_UPDATE_AFTER_CYCLE`